hedmana/chess/README.md

 ```
 ./install.sh
 ```
-If ure using WSL you'll have to setup an XServer to run a GUI application.
+**NOTE!** If ure using WSL you'll have to setup an XServer to run a GUI application.
 Here's a quick guide on how to do it with VcXsrv: https://gist.github.com/djfdyuruiry/3150b9e5f3dadba89ea323df49ea7ab1.